webOSArchive/webos-proxyset/README.md

 Proxy control panel for legacy webOS devices.

 Tested on Pre, Pre2, Veer and Touchpad.
-Now with Just Type search capability!

 Learn more about this app at: [http://www.webosarchive.org/docs/proxysetup](http://www.webosarchive.org/docs/proxysetup)